Fat Vs Thin Client Models

 Cons:

-- Due to each client passing data over the network, the data traffic volumes are increased.
-Over a modern office network, this can be negligible, but it presents problems over the internet and multiple physical locations
+• Due to each client passing data over the network, the volume of data traffic increases.
+Over a modern office network, this can be negligible, but it can cause issues if you’re working over the internet or over multiple physical locations.

-- Each client needs to be maintained independently.
-If an update is required, this will need to be rolled out on all client PCs
+• Each client needs to be maintained independently.
+If an update is required, this will need to be rolled out on all of the client PCs.

-- Clients must meet the performance requirements and so it can become expensive.
-Costs can multiply if client hardware falls short of the requirements to run future versions
+• Clients must meet the performance requirements which can become expensive.
+These costs can multiply if the client hardware falls short of the requirements needed to run future versions.

-- Lack of flexibility in connecting clients.
-Only clients with the appropriate applications can connect to the server.
+• There’s a lack of flexibility in connecting clients as only clients with the appropriate applications can connect to the server.

 Thin Client Model